cconstantine/pixo/README.md

 ### Building
 $ cd build && cmake .. && make

+If you do not wish to compile the person tracker:
+$ cd build && cmake -DPIXO_BUILD_TRACKER=off .. && make

 ### Create cube records
 $ ./pixo-creator db.sqlite LEDS_PER_SIDE hostname_of_fadecandy [hostname_of_fadecandy*]  # localhost is fine